 - Improved hand entry.
 The result of those years of one-sided breathing left me with a left-arm catch that dropped—a lot.
 Using a snorkel while doing long bouts of freestyle (especially in a long course pool) helped me correct this, restoring balance to what had become a galloping stroke.

 - Easier to hit a desired tempo.
 For those swimmers trying to achieve a smooth, even, kayak-like stroke, breathing presents a unique problem—it breaks our cadence and rhythm, especially if we favor one side over the other (which, I assume, is just about everybody).
 With a snorkel mounted on your face, you don’t roll your body to interrupt your stroke, giving you more time to swim with the technique you want.

 (On a side-note, throw it in the dishwasher once a week to keep it nice and clean.
 The mouthpiece will get moldy hanging out in that mesh swim bag of yours after a while.
 You are breathing through it, after all.)

 4. TYR Socket Rocket Swim Goggles

-There are about a kajillion different kind of swim goggles out there for all types.
+There are about a kajillion different kinds of swim goggles out there for all types.

-From the old school Swedes, to the $80ish dollar Speedo FastSkins there is a set of goggle for every swimmer.
+From the old-school Swedes, to the $80ish dollar Speedo FastSkins, there is a set of goggles for every swimmer.

 But after years and years of swimming, wanna know my favorite?